lucisgit/moodle-mod_panopto/README.md

 This is Panopto resource module plugin developed by Lancaster University to simplify using Panopto video recordings in Moodle courses.
-This plugin works differently to "offical" [Panopto block](https://moodle.org/plugins/block_panopto) plugin.
+This plugin works differently to offical [Panopto block](https://moodle.org/plugins/block_panopto) plugin.
 First, it does not sync enrolled users with the Folder on Panopto, instead it grants access directly to video, this eliminates the need to place recordings at certain folder in Panopto to make it available in Moodle.
-Second, it respects all Moodle resource availability features, such as group restiction or activity completion.
-Finally, choosing a video is implemented as [repository plugin](https://github.com/lucisgit/moodle-repository_panopto), which makes navigation and chosing the right video much easier for teacher.
+Second, it respects all Moodle resource availability features, such as group restriction or activity completion.
+Finally, choosing a video is implemented as [repository plugin](https://github.com/lucisgit/moodle-repository_panopto), which makes navigation and selecting the video much easier for teacher.

 In short, the plugin lets Moodle to decide if user is allowed to access video resource, and doing background work to provide access to recording on